Details for thermal insulation

 Tips for putting on your wetsuit

 Slip your foot into a plastic bag, then tuck your leg into your wetsuit.
-Your foot will come out completely and snag-free!
+Your foot will pop out fully and snugly!
 To adjust it, ask a third party to blow into your sleeve from the wrist.
 The air intake inflates the inside of the neoprene suit and instantly lifts it off your skin.
 You can then easily make final adjustments.

 Tips for maintaining your wetsuit